Department of Biological Sciences

 |BIOL A075||Local Flora||1|

 |BIOL A100||Human Biology||3|

 |BIOL A124||Biota of Alaska: Selected Topics||1-4|

-The Department of Biological Sciences also oversees the Bachelor of Science in Natural Sciences.
+The Department of Biological Sciences also oversees the Bachelor of Science (BS) in Natural Sciences.
 This curriculum emphasizes the interrelationships among the sciences.
 A program of study in the natural sciences requires that students select an option within the degree and complete all courses required within the option, as well as sufficient science elective courses to meet minimum unit requirements for graduation.
 Students accepted into this flexible degree program select one of three options:

 - General Sciences Option: designed for students who are interested in understanding the interrelationships among various scientific fields, or in teaching science at the secondary level.

 - Pre-Health Professions Option: designed to meet the admission requirements of specific professional schools in medicine, dentistry and veterinary medicine.

 - Environmental Sciences Option: designed to prepare students for graduate school or for employment in the private or public sector.